louis-she/minetorch/README.md

 ## How it works

-Minetorch lets users focusing on **the only** necessary things, and will take care of the others.
+MineTorch lets users focusing on **the only** necessary things, and will take care of the others.
 It's more like a skeleton and users should provide necessary components to make it work.

 The parameters users must provide: